mdarden/case_repo/inventory/ibmcloudEnablement/files/install/README.md

-This is the install script readme.
+The install script adds the starter kit collection to your OpenShift cluster.